sulfo/xml-sitemap-feed/readme.txt

 follow these simple steps:

-1. Download archive and unpack.
+1. Download archive.

-2. Upload the unpacked folder and its content to the /plugins/ folder.
+2. Upload the zip file via the Plugins > Add New > Upload page &hellip; OR &hellip; unpack and upload with your favourite FTP client to the /plugins/ folder.

 3. Activate the plugin on the Plug-ins page.

 Done!
-Check your sparkling new XML Sitemap by adapting the url yourblogurl.tld/sitemap.xml to your blog and visiting it with a browser or online XML Sitemap validator.
-You might also want to see if the sitemap is listed in your yourblogurl.tld/robots.txt file.
+Check your sparkling new XML Sitemap by visiting yourblogurl.tld/sitemap.xml (adapted to your domain name ofcourse) with a browser or any online XML Sitemap validator.
+You might also want to check if the sitemap is listed in your yourblogurl.tld/robots.txt file.

 = Wordpress MU =

-The plugin also works from the /mu-plugins/ folder where it runs quietly in the background without bothering any blog owner with new options or the need for extra knowledge of XML Sitemap submission.
-Just upload the complete package content and move the file xml-sitemap.php from /mu-plugins/xml-sitemap-feed/ to /mu-plugins/.
+The plugin also works from the /mu-plugins/ folder where it runs quietly in the background without bothering any blog owner with new options or the need for special knowledge of XML Sitemap submission.
+Just upload the complete package content to /mu-plugins/ and move the file xml-sitemap.php from the new /mu-plugins/xml-sitemap-feed/ to /mu-plugins/.

 Installed in /mu-plugins/ alongside [WordPress MU Sitewide Tags Pages](http://wordpress.org/extend/plugins/wordpress-mu-sitewide-tags/), XML Sitemap Feed will not create a sitemap.xml nor change robots.txt for any tag blogs.
-They would be full of links outside the blogs own domain and subsequently ignored (or worse: penalized) by Google anyway.
+They would be full of links outside the tags blogs own domain and subsequently ignored (or worse: penalized) by Google anyway.

 == Frequently Asked Questions ==